UWC2-APIDOC/to-do-service-public/docs/tutorials/add-a-new-task.md

 # Tutorial: Add a new task

-In this tutorial, you learn the operations to call to add a new task for a user of the service.
+In this tutorial, you will learn the operations needed to add a new task for a user of the service.

 Expect this tutorial to take about 15 minutes to complete.